Portfolio Construction

 Finally, with respect to rebalancing, cost and risk is minimized as much as possible.

-Construct the Portfolio
+Assemble the Portfolio

 You can't create a portfolio without executing trades in the instruments you have selected for your portfolio.
 This is simple in concept but complex in execution.